Chinese science fiction: 1978–1983

 During the Cultural Revolution, very little literature was printed and science fiction essentially disappeared in mainland China.
 However, following the March 1978 National Science Congress convened by the Central Committee and the State Council and its proclamation that "science's spring has come," a greater enthusiasm for popular science (and thus science fiction) followed, with the publication of the children's novel Ye Yonglie's Xiao Lingtong's Travels in the Future (小灵通漫游未来) in the same year as the 1978 National Science Congress marked a revival of science fiction literature in China.

 In 1979, the newly founded magazine Scientific Literature (科学文艺) began publishing translations and original science fiction and Zheng Wenguang again devoted himself to writing science fiction during this period.
 Tong Enzheng wrote Death Ray on a Coral Island, which was later adapted into China's first science fiction movie.
 Other important writers from this time period include Liu Xingshi, Wang Xiaoda, and Hong Kong author Ni Kuang.
 In his monograph, Rudolf G. Wagner argues during this brief rebirth of science fiction in China scientists used the genre to symbolically describe the political and social standing to which the scientific community desired following its own rehabilitation.

-This rehabilitation suffered a setback during the Anti-Spiritual Pollution Campaign (1983–1984), when Biao Qian labelled science fiction as "spiritual pollution."
-This led to authors such as Ye Yonglie, Tong Enzheng, Liu Xingshi, and Xiao Jianheng being condemned for slander and the publication of science-fiction in mainland China once again being prohibited indefinitely.
+During the Anti-Spiritual Pollution Campaign (1983–1984), influential people including Qian Xuesen criticized the science fiction genre for promoting irrational and unscientific ideas.
+This Campaign led to authors such as Ye Yonglie, Tong Enzheng, Liu Xingshi, and Xiao Jianheng being condemned for slander and the publication of science-fiction in mainland China once again being prohibited indefinitely.
+The legacy of the Anti-Spiritual Pollution Campaign is one reason for the relative prominence of hard science fiction within the genre in China.